Circuit Technology Center

 10. Base Board Repair Kits and Coloring Agents

 For many repair operations you need high strength, high-temperature epoxies.
-You should select a two-part epoxy because they offer the high strength, thermal resistance, and durability that one-part and quick-setting epoxies do not have.
-It is also important to have masks or coloring agents for restoring the board's cosmetic appearance.
+You should select a two-part epoxy because it offers high strength, thermal resistance, and durability that one-part and quick-setting epoxies do not have.
+It is also important to have masks or coloring agents to restore the board's cosmetic appearance.
 It is best to cure the epoxies in an oven if possible.

 11. Eyelets and Eyelet Press